Perry Beasley-Hall

 Available For Media Comment.

-Perry Beasley-Hall (they/she) is an Australian Biological Resources Study Postdoctoral Fellow.
+Perry Beasley-Hall (they/them) is an Australian Biological Resources Study Postdoctoral Fellow.
 Their current research focuses on teasing apart the Tree of Life for cave crickets, at-risk yet poorly understood subterranean insects, and giving them scientific names to facilitate their conservation.
 Perry has a background in insect systematics, molecular evolution, bioinformatics, and biogeography.
 They are passionate about entomological outreach and an advocate for queer and neurodivergent representation in STEMM.Dr Beasley-Hall is currently available to supervise Honours and PhD students.
 Please contact them for potential projects.

 Major research interests include: